-The BedJet 3 is the most effective combined cooling and heating system for the bed that I’ve found so far.
-With dual zones for partners, you can independently adjust the temperature on each side of the bed.
+The BedJet 3 is a very effective cooling and heating system for your bed that will help you sleep at a comfortable temperature all year around.
+And with dual zones for partners, you can independently adjust the temperature on your side.

 The advanced color screen remote control gives you complete control over the fan speed and temperature.
 You can even use it to program temperature changes as the night progresses.